doom-neovim/doom-nvim/docs/getting_started.md

 ## Binding keys

 You can modify the default keybindings by modifying the following files:

-    - `config/keybindings.vim` - general keybindings
-    - `config/plugins/leader-mapper.vim` - SPC keybindings
+- `lua/doom/keybindings.lua` - General and SPC keybindings
-    - `lua/configs` - lua plugins keybindings
+- `lua/plugins/configs` - lua plugins keybindings

 You can also make your own keybindings by editing your `doomrc` file.